The Public-Private Partnership Law Review: Mexico

-- commercial risks: those inherent in the project itself, on the industry or market in which it operates (e.g., commercial viability, construction, revenue, operating and environmental risks);
+- commercial risks: those inherent in the project itself, or the industry or market in which it operates (e.g., commercial viability, construction, revenue, operating and environmental risks);

 - regulatory and political risks: relating to the effects of government action or political events, such as changes in law, war or civil disturbance, or unilateral termination by the government;

-- financial risks: attempting against the funding of the project (including capital and debt requirements); and
+- financial risks: relating to the funding of the project (including capital and debt requirements); and

 - force majeure: unpredictable events that do not allow the ordinary course and development of the project.

-Considering the above, the usual measures adopted to prevent and mitigate project risks include the following:
+Considering the above, the usual measures adopted to manage, prevent and mitigate project risks include the following: